felix-yuxiang/University_Service_Center_App/README.md

 > - As a user (student), I want to be able to add multiple courses to a schedule.
 > - As a user (student), I want to be able to view all the prerequisites of the current course selection.
 > - As a user (student), I want to be able to delete a course from a schedule.
-> - As a user (student), I want to be able to view the detail of the course and schedule.
+> - As a user (student), I want to be able to view the details of the course and schedule.
-> - As a user (student), I want to be able to view grades of the assignments.
+> - As a user (student), I want to be able to view the grades of the assignments.
 > - As a user (TA), I want to be able to see an array of students' ID in the given class to protect privacy.
-> - As a user (TA), I want to add multiple assignments to student and grade them.
+> - As a user (TA), I want to add multiple assignments to students and grade them.
 > - As a user (TA), I want to remove multiple assignments from a student.
-> - As a user (TA), I want to see the course that students have registered.
+> - As a user (TA), I want to see the courses that students have registered for.
-> - As a user (TA/Student), I want to sign up and login with my name and number.
+> - As a user (TA/Student), I want to sign up and log in with my name and number.

 ### Phase 2 - User Stories